flipboxstudio/boilerplate/README.md

 - Clone this repo.
 - Remove `.git` folder if needed.
-- Create database:
-  - `CREATE DATABASE app`.
-  - Restore the SQL file inside `AppData` folder.
+- Restore database inside `AppData` folder.
-  - Download GeoNames file (per country is enough), restore it using command `LOAD DATA LOCAL INFILE '/path/to/file.txt' INTO TABLE app.GeoNames;`.
 - Configure database connection in `appsettings.json`.
 - Inside `app` folder, run `dotnet restore`.
 - To run this app, there are two alternatives: